 7. Choose colors that calm in the master suite

-The right color, textures and planning are key to a blissfully peaceful bedroom.
-Everyone’s head the line about blues and greens being the most calming colors, but it’s not the whole story.
+The right bedroom color ideas, textures and planning are key to a blissfully peaceful master suite.
+Everyone’s heard the line about blues and greens being the most calming colors, but it’s not the whole story.

-8. Factor in smart storage in the main bedroom
+8. Factor in smart storage to ensure a extra space

 9. Enhance your mood